amatsuda/motorhead/README.md

-# Wanko
+# Motorhead

-Wanko is a prototyping framework for Rails.
+Motorhead is a prototyping framework for Rails.
 It's something akin to "feature toggle".
 It can be used for "A/B testing" as well.
 But essentially, the main purpose of this framework is to provide a way to rapidly and safely deliver new features to the production environment.